 - Telc Deutsch C1

 - Deutsche Sprachdiplom (Stufe II) der Kultusministerkonferenz DSD II

-Fortunately, in contrast to undergraduate courses, at the master level, there are many courses taught in the English language either partially or completely.
+Fortunately, in contrast to undergraduate courses, at the master’s level, there are many courses taught in the English language either partially or completely.

 Some universities and especially Universities of Applied Sciences organize interviews for their applicants.
 This way they can get to know potential students in person and test their soft skills.

-Very important to be clear and confident about why do you want to study in Germany and why particularly in this university.
-For this, you need to inform yourself about the values of the college, structure, some important numbers, and the program beforehand.
+Very important to be clear and confident about why do you want to study in Germany and why, particularly at this university.
+For this, you need to inform yourself about the values of the college, its structure, some important numbers, and the program beforehand.